Michele Deconet

 Michele Deconet (1713—1799) was a violinist and maker of string instruments.
-Born in Kehl, he worked as a travelling violinist in France and Italy.
+Born in Kehl, Margravate of Baden. he worked as a travelling violinist in France and Italy.
 He eventually settled in Venice where he resided until his death.

 Early life

 Deconet was born in Kehl, near Strasbourg, in 1713 to Pietro Deconet.
 As an adolescent, Deconet joined military service thinking it would provide him an opportunity to travel and satisfy his curiosity of the world.
 It is thought that he learned how to play the violin during his time as a soldier.
 However, after only two years as a soldier, Deconet left Paris to make a long and trying journey to Venice.
 In 1732, at the age of 19, he worked his way from Paris to Venice as that of a traveling musician, stopping in villages throughout the French and Italian countryside.
 Even though he continued to eventually travel on, he chose Venice as his base of operations in later years.